SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 ### ATtiny 87/167
 ![x7 pin mapping](http://drazzy.com/e/img/PinoutT167.png "Arduino Pin Mapping for ATtiny x7 series")

+### Optiboot Bootloader
+This core includes an Optiboot bootloader for the ATtiny87 and 167.
+In order to work on the x7 series, which does not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
+This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the WDT vector gets pointed to the start of the application.
+As a consequence, the watchdog timer interrupt cannot be used if you're using the Optiboot bootloader (Watchdog reset still works), and the (sketch name)_bootloader.hex file generated via sketch -> Export Compiled Binary won't work.
+These issues are only relevant when programming through the bootloader.

 ### Tone Support
 Tone() uses timer1.
 For best results, use pin 11, and 14, as this will use the hardware output compare to generate the square wave instead of using interrupts.